PA

 Simulation

 A simulation is a model that imitates a real-life process or situation.
-In particular, a simulation can be used as a probability model to make predictions about real-life events.
-Consequently, the experimental probability can be estimated by simulating the events.
+Simulations are often used as probability models to make predictions about real-life events.
+Consequently, the experimental probability of an event occurring can be estimated by simulating the event.

 In general, simulations are used when actual trials of some experiment are impossible or unreasonable to conduct.